dfst/deepforge/docs/tutorials/creating_project.rst

     DeepForge Start Page

-As shown in the figure above, the interface (shown above) loads the existing projects in the deployment from there you can either navigate to an existing project or create a new one.
+The interface (shown above) loads the existing projects in the deployment.
+From here you can either open an existing project or create a new one.
 To create a project, click on `Create new...` button highlighted in the figure above and provide a name for your project.

 .. figure:: project_name.png
     :align: center